mdrakibulislam-zero/WebPasswordGenerator/README.md

 ## Web Password Generator:
 This is a simple random password generator based on Web which made with HTML, CSS and JavaScript.
-It's able to generate very strong passwords.
+It's able to generate very strong passwords with 4-32 characters.

 ## Outcome: